mal-lang/malsim-gui/README.md

 ### Docker (recommended)

-- Install docker and docker compose
+- Install docker on your system
-- Run `docker compose up --build -d` to run the gui locally
+- Run `docker run -p 8888:8888 mrkickling/malsim-gui:0.0.0` to run the gui locally
+- Run the MAL-simulator and open http://localhost:8888 in your browser

 ### Angular + Python